bx3/shannon_cpp/README.md

 	* sudo apt-get install cmake
 * Install Jellyfish
 	* follow instrctions from [JellyFish](http://www.cbcb.umd.edu/software/jellyfish/)
+	* tested on 2.2.9, but any higher 2.x.x version would work
 * Install boost library (May be the most painful part if you have an old one on system, cmake might not link properly)
 	* follow instruction from [boost](http://www.boost.org/doc/libs/1_66_0/more/getting_started/unix-variants.html)
 	* ~~sudo apt-get install libboost-all-dev~~, since it would install an older version, which would not compile